earlbert/Wine-Classification/README.md

-This is an undergraduate project in one of my course i have taken in my college.
-This is project is about classifying a wine if it is a red wine or a white wine based on its chemical characteristics using machine learning technique such as stack ensembling.
+This is an undergraduate project in one of my courses i have taken in my college.
+This project is about classifying a wine if it is a red wine or a white wine based on its chemical characteristics using machine learning technique such as stack ensembling.